Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Experimental Results

 \subsubsection{Dataset}

-We utilize the COCO 2017 dataset ~\citep{lin2014micrococo}, comprising training, validation, and test sets with 118,000, 5,000, and 20,000 images, respectively.
-We adopt the bottom-up setting employed in many previous studies, in which the individual persons' bounding boxes are provided\footnote{We use the official Github repository of HRNet~\citep{sun2019hrnet} as a framework for the experiments: https://github.com/leoxiaobin/deep-high-resolution-net.pytorch. }.
+We use the COCO 2017 dataset \cite{lin2014micrococo}, which includes 118,000 training and 5,000 validation, and 20,000 test images.
+Following the common bottom-up setting\footnote{We use the official Github repository of HRNet \cite{sun2019hrnet} as a framework for the experiments: https://github.com/leoxiaobin/deep-high-resolution-net.pytorch. }, individual persons' bounding boxes are provided.
 Each person is labeled with 17 keypoints, and the models are tasked with predicting these keypoints' coordinates based on the cropped and resized image from its bounding box in the input image.
-The dataset contains 250,000 individuals, with their heights in the original images ranging from $32$ pixels to over $128$ pixels throughout the dataset.
-These images are resized to a standard size before being fed into a model and we adjust this size to manipulate the input resolution.
+The dataset contains 250,000 individuals with heights ranging from 32 to over 128 pixels.
+These images are resized to a standard size before being fed into a model, and we adjust this size to manipulate the input resolution.